 Before a big interview you’re excited about, you know how important is to do your homework.
-Not only should you study up on the company, the position in question, and every person you may interview with — but researching body language clues can also give you an upper hand.
+Not only should you use the STAR method to prepare for interview questions, the position in question, and every person you may interview with — but researching body language clues can also give you an upper hand.
 How come?
 Regardless if they realize or not, everyone is guilty of giving off non-verbal clues through gestures as they interact with the people around them.

 When you can read what someone is saying, without uttering a word, you better understand how they’re reacting to your words, your ideas, and your presence.
 The next time you tie your tie, lace your shoes or give your hair one more once-over before heading out the door to interview for a dream gig, remember these good — and bad! — responses.

 Think about that promising first date you had a week ago, or when you started to fall for your partner.
 You couldn’t get enough of their eyes, right?
 There’s a reason so many songs are written about pretty peepers — they illustrate how interested we are in another person.
 As career expert Wendi Weiner explains, when your could-be boss is maintaining a solid stare as they listen to every word you say, it’s a good sign they’re keen on your responses.
 It’s important to match their behavior and keep the eye contact with confidence and conviction, she recommends.
 You should keep this going until they break it, signaling they’re ready to ask a different question.

 “If the interviewer stops making eye contact with you, recognize it and move on.
 Take inventory of it and start focusing on getting them to be engaged,” she suggests.